Be careful who you call a Florida Cracker. Some folks like to be called a Cracker; others hate it.

 A Florida cracker usually has a rural upbringing, either on a farm or in a small town with plenty of woods and water for hunting and fishing and land for planting.

-That's because a Florida cracker is self sufficient.
+That's because a Florida cracker is often self sufficient.

 The first crackers came to Florida before the Revolutionary War when Spain traded Florida to Great Britain.